HaleyEgan/Humpback-Whale-Song-Classification/README.md

 - The full classification notebook with model evaluation and predications on 30 second audio segments can be found in the notebook [HumpbackWhale_SpectrogramCNN_30SecAudioClips.ipynb](https://github.com/HaleyEgan/Humpback-Whale-Song-Classification/blob/main/HumpbackWhale_SpectrogramCNN_30SecAudioClips.ipynb).

 ## Initial Results

+The below results and visuals can be seen in the notebook [HumpbackWhale_SpectrogramCNN_30SecAudioClips.ipynb](https://github.com/HaleyEgan/Humpback-Whale-Song-Classification/blob/main/HumpbackWhale_SpectrogramCNN_30SecAudioClips.ipynb).
+Further model evaluation metrics can be found in the notebook, including precision, recall, f1-score, accuracy, and loss.

 **Sample of Waveforms from Humpback Whale Audio Segments by Location**
 ![Humpback Waveforms.png](https://github.com/HaleyEgan/Humpback-Whale-Song-Classification/blob/main/Result_Images/Humpback%20Waveforms.png)